Jorge Lorenzo: 2014

 Lorenzo started the 2014 season slowly, crashing out in Qatar and a tenth-place finish in Austin, having jumped the start.
 He achieved his first podium of the season in Argentina, but only achieved one further podium – at Mugello, – in the next five races.
 At the midway point of the season, at the Sanchsenring, Lorenzo had only collected 97 points; this tally was 128 behind championship leader Marc Márquez.
 Starting the second half of the season, Lorenzo achieved four consecutive second-place finishes at Indianapolis, Brno, Silverstone and Misano.

-His first victory of the season came during a wet race at Aragon, his first win at the circuit.
+Lorenzo's first victory of the season came during a wet race at Aragon, his first win at the circuit.
 Lorenzo followed that victory up with a victory in the next race at Motegi, having also won at the circuit in 2009 and 2013.
 For the majority of the season, Lorenzo was involved in a three-way rivalry with teammate Rossi and Dani Pedrosa to claim the runner-up position overall.
 At Valencia, Lorenzo took the decision to swap bikes – on lap 20 – as light rain fell.
 He struggled to get the bike stopped in the uncertain conditions and dropped down the order; he ultimately retired from the race.
 He finished third in the final championship standings behind Márquez and Rossi, with 263 points.